Stef1212/revisr/wp-content/plugins/advanced-nocaptcha-recaptcha/readme.txt

 = Can i show multiple captcha in same page? =
 Yes.
 You can show unlimited number of captcha in same page.

-= How to load reCaptcha v3 script only when there is form in that page? = Loading v3 script in All Pages help google for analytics.
-If you want to load script only when there is form in that page please go to Dashboard > Settings > Advanced noCaptcha & invisible Captcha > v3 Script Load and set to "Form Pages".
-If you are not using v3 then script will only load when there is form in that page. no settings required.
+= How to set Invisible captcha? =
+Make sure to obtain key for invisible captcha from google.
+Go to Dashboard > Settings > Advanced noCaptcha & invisible captcha > Size ( Set as Invisible )

 = How to set captcha in contact form 7? =
 To show noCaptcha use [anr_nocaptcha g-recaptcha-response]

-= How to login if i am locked out? =
-You can access your file via FTP or file manager and rename "advanced-nocaptcha-recaptcha" folder to something else.
-Then login as normal.
-Then rename back this folder.

 == Screenshots ==